Just a Friend: Music video

-The music video, directed by Lionel C. Martin, chronicles the rapper/singer's woman problems.
-At the climax of the video, Biz Markie's character stumbles upon a girl he was trying to date – not his girlfriend – kissing another man she had previously referred to as "just a friend".
-It also includes a scene of Biz Markie singing the chorus dressed as Mozart in 18th-century clothing with a powdered wig in a candlelit room while playing the piano.
+The music video, directed by Lionel C. Martin, acts out the lyrics humorously and includes a scene of Biz Markie singing the chorus dressed as Mozart in 18th-century clothing with a powdered wig in a candlelit room while playing the piano.

 Legacy

+In 1993, Akinyele's song I Luh Hur from his album Vagina Diner mentioned "Just a Friend".

+In 2006, American rock band Tally Hall recorded a cover of "Just a Friend", later releasing it on streaming platforms in 2019.
+The band had often performed the song as their closer in live sets, especially during their earlier years.

+In 2007, Chris Rock and Kerry Washington sang "Just A Friend" in a scene from the movie I Think I Love My Wife.

 In November 2010, actor Jeff Goldblum performed the song in a duet with Markie on Late Night with Jimmy Fallon.
 The duet was highly requested by fans of the show and was set up by Fallon and the Roots.

+In June 2023, his widow, Tara Hall, announced the Just a Friend Foundation and confirmed a documentary about Biz Markie’s life, All Up in the Biz, which premiered at the Tribeca Film Festival.